 \emph{not} for scale transformations.
-The theory is exactly soluble with amplitudes which \emph{do not depend on a scale}, so scale invariance is realised in \emph{WW mode} and $\phi$ is not a dilaton.
-This is entirely different from exact scale invariance in NG mode, where amplitudes depend on a \emph{non-zero} dilaton decay constant $F_\sigma$ and hence other dimensionful constants (appendix \ref{app:ward}).
+The theory is exactly soluble with amplitudes which \emph{do not depend on a scale}, so scale invariance is realized in the \emph{WW mode} and $\phi$ is not a dilaton.
+This is entirely different from exact scale invariance in the NG mode, where amplitudes depend on a \emph{nonzero} dilaton decay constant $F_\sigma$ and hence other dimensionful constants (Appendix \ref{app:ward}).

-Fubini \cite{Fub76} questioned the consistency of the NG scaling mode in $d=4$ dimensions with translation invariance of the vacuum.
-This was part of a ``semi-classical'' study of Lagrangians in $d$ dimensions which do not depend on a dimensionful constant.
-Theories with one scalar field $\varphi$ and a chiral multiplet $(\varphi_\sigma,\,\bm{\varphi}_\pi)$ were considered explicitly, but the conclusions were intended to apply generally to functions of several unconstrained fields $\varphi_r$, $-\infty < \varphi_r < \infty$.

-For $d=4$, Fubini's Lagrangians are scale-invariant polynomials in $\varphi_r$ considered in the tree approximation (to avoid renormalization scales).
-His method is limited to the classical solution $\varphi_r = 0$ of the field equations for \emph{unshifted} $\varphi_r$, and so is limited to the unshifted tree approximation.
-On that basis, which in effect assumes the WW scaling mode for a translation-invariant vacuum, he finds (unsurprisingly) that $d=4$ dilatons are inconsistent with translation invariance, no matter how many flat directions there are.
-This apparent difficulty with the Goldstone theorem for dilatations has influenced recent work on light Higgs bosons \cite{Bell13,Bell14,Cor13}.

-We do not support Fubini's implicit criticism of previously well-established theory \cite{Isham70b,Zum70,Carr71} for the NG mode for scale invariance.
-There is no problem with extending Goldstone's theorem (appendix \ref{A.3}), and the construction \cite{Ell70,Zum70} of effective Lagrangians from unconstrained fields such as the Goldstone field $\sigma$

-is clear: the Lagrangian is nonpolynomial in $\sigma$ and so (on dimensional grounds) depends on a dimensionful quantity, the dilaton decay constant $F_\sigma$.
-In the scale invariant example
+If a scale-invariant $\cal L$ depends on many field components, there can be many flat directions.
+One of them may be associated with the NG mode of scale transformations, but not necessarily.
+If amplitudes do not depend on dimensionful constants in the scale-invariant limit, as in scalon theories (Sec.~\ref{GilWein}), the theory is dilaton-free.